How to Stop Harassing Calls from 781-566-8000: Your Legal Rights are Reserved

 Who is CCS, and Why Are They Calling?

 Credit Collection Services (CCS) is a well-known debt collection agency.
 If you’re getting calls from 781-566-8000, they’re likely trying to collect a debt on behalf of another company.
 Their clients range from utility providers to credit card companies; their job is to recover overdue payments.
 These calls can be confusing or frustrating, especially if you’re unsure about the debt they’re referring to.
-But even if you do owe money, you still have rights. (agrusslawfirm)
+But even if you do owe money, you still have rights.
+According to CCS’s official website, the company operates as one of the largest first- and third-party debt collection agencies in the U.S., handling accounts for Fortune 500 companies. (agrusslawfirm)

 Legally, CCS must provide details about the debt.
 Within five days of first contacting you, they must send a written notice explaining the amount you owe, who the creditor is, and your right to dispute the debt.
+This process is outlined under Section 809 of the FDCPA.
 This is your opportunity to check if the debt is valid.
 If you don’t recognize the debt, you can ask for validation, meaning CCS must prove the debt is legitimate before continuing their efforts.

 Legal Protections Under the FDCPA